oliverhuckfeldt/mocksserver-ws-plugin/README.md

 # Mocks-Server Websocket Plugin
 This is a plugin for the [Mocks-Server](https://www.mocks-server.org/) project to add Websocket functionality.

 ## Description

-The Mocks-Server project is a HTTP-Mock-Server to simulate Web-APIs.
-With this plugin the server can also manage Websocket connections.
-Connections were managed with the help of handler classes.
-A Handler class is mapped to a route.
+The Mocks Server project is an HTTP mock server for simulating web APIs at software development time.
+It can handle any type of HTTP connection, but does not have functionality to establish WebSocket connections.
+By using the plugin, the Mocks-Server gets the ability to test WebSocket connections in your project development.

 ## Installation
 To install the plugin, run the following command:

 ```text